invisiblelab-dev/certwatch/README.md

 To check the certificates of each domain, the package is making a GET request to the domains url and returning the certificate information.
 After that, depending on your configuration and **days** (environment variable in `certwatch.yaml`) established, the package is able to send a notification via email and/or slack to notify that the certificate is expired or will expire in $\leq$ **days**.

 Because the certificates are retrieved via GET request and the certificates should not change very often, a cache file is implemented.
 The package will make a new GET request certificate retrieval only if there is a new domain on the `certwatch.yaml` file or if any of the certificates were last retrieved via GET request $\geq$ **refresh** days ago.

-## Mailtrap Email notifications

-To set up the email notifications you have to create a [mailtrap](https://mailtrap.io/) account.
-Follow this instructions to complete the setup:

-1. Create a mailtrap account and log in;
-2. On the left-side panel, press Email Testing and expand the category Inboxes.
-3. Tap in Mi Inbox and search for the SMTP credentials.
-4. Add the Username and password to the certwatch.yaml config file.